George II of Imereti

-George II (გიორგი II) (died 1585) was a Georgian monarch of the Bagrationi dynasty, who reigned as king (mepe) of Imereti, one of the principal realms of western Georgia, from 1565 to 1585.
+George II (გიორგი II; died 1585) was a Georgian monarch of the Bagrationi dynasty, who reigned as king (mepe) of Imereti, one of the principal realms of western Georgia, from 1565 to 1585.
 During his reign, George II had to face conflicts with neighboring principalities, as well as the ascendant Ottoman Empire.

 At one point, King George was able to forge an alliance with his fellow Georgian monarchs George II of Guria and George III of Mingrelia.
 This so called "alliance of three Georges" provided a much needed period of peace for Western Georgia in the 1570s.

 Reign

-George II was born to King Bagrat III and his wife Queen Elene.
+George II was born to King Bagrat III and his wife Queen Helen.
 Modern historians accept 1565 as the year of George II's ascension to the throne.

-At the beginning of George's reign, a fragile peace existed between the king and his vassals George II of Guria and Leon I of Mingrelia, who were de facto independent.
+At the beginning of George's reign, a fragile peace existed between the king and his vassals George II Gurieli, Prince of Guria and Levan I Dadiani, Prince of Mingrelia, who were de facto independent.
 This peace was quickly undermined when George Gurieli and Levan Dadiani went to war, a conflict soon eased by Gurieli’s marriage to Dadiani’s daughter in 1566.

-When Gurieli later divorced his wife, the princes of western Georgia prepared for civil war: George of Guria allied himself with George II of Imereti, while Levan Dadiani formed an anti-royal coalition with the Chiladze and Lipartiani families, aiming to depose King George and place on the throne Prince Khosro, the monarch’s cousin.
+When Gurieli later divorced his wife, the princes of western Georgia prepared for civil war: George Gurieli allied himself with George II of Imereti, while Levan Dadiani formed an anti-royal coalition with the Chiladze and Lipartiani families, aiming to depose King George and place on the throne Prince Khosro, the monarch’s cousin.
 Dadiani’s forces invaded Guria, but King George inflicted a decisive defeat on them in 1568 at the Battle of Ianeti.